 Career prospects

-Career structures vary from company to company.
+Career structures vary between employers.
 How quickly you move up the grades depends on a range of factors including motivation, the opportunities available for training and development, ability and previous experience.

 Before becoming a CRA, you may begin at a lower level such as a clinical trial administrator or junior CRA.
 As a CRA (also known as a CRA I), you'll work on pre-trial procedures, setting up and organising clinical trial sites (with some supervision), archiving documents and correspondence.